Free skating: Overview

-The free skating program, also called the free skate or long program, along with the short program, is a segment of single skating, pair skating, and synchronized skating in international competitions and events for both junior and senior-level skaters.
+The free skating program, also called the free skate or long program, along with the short program, is a segment of single skating, pair skating, and synchronized skating in all ISU championships, the Olympic Winter Games, the Winter Youth Olympic Games, and for junior and senior level skaters, all ISU Grand Prix events and finals for both junior and senior-level skaters.
 The free skating program is skated after the short program.
 Its duration, across all disciplines, is four minutes for senior skaters and teams, and three and one-half minutes for junior skaters and teams.
-Vocal music with lyrics has been allowed in all disciplines since the 2014—2015 season.
+The ISU states that the time a program begins "must be reckoned" from the moment the skater begins to move or skate until they come to a complete stop at the end of their program.
+All programs in all disciplines must be skated to music of the competitor's choosing; vocal music with lyrics has been allowed in all disciplines since the 2014—2015 season.
 The first time vocal music was allowed at the Olympics was in 2018.
+Quintuple jumps are allowed in both single skating and pair skating, but only as individual jumps and not part of a jump combination or a jump sequence.
+Only two triple, quadruple, and quintuple jumps can be executed twice in a free skating program, and no triple jump, quadruple jump, or quintuple jump can be executed more than twice.
+The ISU goes on to state, about these jumps, "Of the two repetitions only one can be a quadruple jump or quint jump.
+If both executions are as solo jumps, the second of these solo jumps will be attributed 70% of its numerical value".

 According to figure skating historian James R. Hines, the Viennese style of figure skating, which developed into the international style adopted by the International Skating Union (ISU), the organization that oversees figure skating, "provides a direct link to modern free skating".
 Free skating, developed when skaters connected individual compulsory figures into a cohesive program, has been a part of international competitions throughout the ISU's history, becoming more important and popular after World War II.
-The free skate, along with compulsory figures, were segments in competitions until 1973, when the short program was added.
+The free skate, along with compulsory figures, was a segment in competitions until 1973, when the short program was added.
+The first judges' handbook for the free skating program was published by the ISU in 1965.

-American skater Nathan Chen holds the highest single men's free skating program score of 224.92, which he earned at the 2019–20 Grand Prix of Figure Skating Final.
-Alexandra Trusova from Russia holds the highest single women's free skating score of 166.62, which she earned at 2019 Skate Canada.
+American skater Ilia Malinin holds the highest single men's free skating program score of 227.79 points, which he earned at the 2024 World Figure Skating Championships.
+Kamila Valieva from Russia holds the highest single women's free skating score of 185.29 points, which she earned at the 2021 Rostelecom Cup.
 Anastasia Mishina and Aleksandr Galliamov from Russia hold the highest pairs free skating score of 157.46, which they earned at the 2022 European Championships.